algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-cpu/README.md

 ### Add Dependencies
 1. Click the **"Dependencies"** button in the grey navbar.
-2. Add Dependencies to the CRAN file under the ones that already exist, adding:
+2. Add Dependencies to the requirements.txt file under the ones that already exist, adding:
 ```
 tensorflow
 ```